hatnaa1/NeonMaintenance/replit.md

 ## Overview

 This is a full-stack web application built with React, TypeScript, Express, and Drizzle ORM.
-The application currently displays a cyberpunk-themed maintenance page with futuristic visual effects and animations.
-It's designed as a modern single-page application with a minimalist user authentication schema ready for expansion.
+The application displays a cyberpunk-themed maintenance page with futuristic visual effects, animations, and multiple theme variants.
+It's designed as a modern single-page application with email notification signup and a comprehensive theme system featuring 4 distinct cyberpunk color palettes.

 The tech stack includes:
 - **Frontend**: React with TypeScript, Vite build tool, TailwindCSS for styling